tflynn/app_config/README.md

 AppConfig is designed to provide painless multi-environment, external and internal configuration with default settings for components and programs.

+It is based on Apache Commons Configuration http://commons.apache.org/configuration .

 ## Typical usage